-- Signal de-spiking will be applied to the unit-vector mean wind direction, unit-vector mean compass direction, and arithmetic mean wind speed data streams in accordance with AD [05].
-The details are provided in Section 5.1. - 2.
+- 1. Signal de-spiking shall not be conducted for wind speed or direction. - 2.
 QA/QC plausibility tests will be applied to the unit-vector mean wind direction, unit-vector mean compass direction, and arithmetic mean data streams in accordance with AD [03].
 The details are provided in Section 5.1. - 3.
 WIND SPEED: - a.
 QA/QC plausibility tests will be applied to each L0 arithmetic wind speed datum in accordance with AD [03].
 The details are provided in Section 5.1. - b.
 Average (one and thirty-minute), horizontal wind speeds will be calculated using Eq.
 (1) - c.
 Descriptive statistics, i.e., minimum, maximum, and variance of wind speed will be determined for both two- and thirty-minute averages. - d.
 Quality metrics, quality flags, and the final quality flag will be produced for two- and thirty-minute averages according to AD [07]. - 4.
 BUOY COMPASS DIRECTION: - a.
-QA/QC Plausibility tests will be applied to each uncorrected buoy compass direction datum (θ{cu}) in accordance with AD [03]; details are provided in Section 5.1. - 5.
-WIND DIRECTION: - a.
-The LO unit-vector mean wind direction will be removed when the wind vane direction fails the sensor test for the dead-band region (see Section 5.1).
+QA/QC Plausibility tests will be applied to each uncorrected buoy compass direction datum (θ_c) in accordance with AD [03]; details are provided in Section 5.1. - 5.
+WIND DIRECTION:

+- a.
+The L0 unit-vector mean wind direction will be removed when the wind vane direction fails the sensor test for the dead-band region (see Section 5.1).
 The L1 time-averaged periods should include flags for sensor test failure. - b.
-The LO unit-vector mean wind direction will be corrected by buoy orientation via Eq.
-(4) and converted to radians in Eq.
-(5). - c.
+The L0 unit-vector mean wind direction will be corrected by buoy orientation and digital compass offset via Eq.
+(4), corrected by magnetic declination and wind monitor offset via Eq (5), and converted to radians in Eq.
+(6). - c.
 QA/QC Plausibility tests will be applied to each buoy compass direction datum in accordance with AD [03]; details are provided in Section 5.1. - d.
 Two- and thirty-minute average, unit-vector wind directions will be calculated using equations (7) through (16). - e.
 Variance of wind direction will also be calculated in the aforementioned unit-vector wind direction averaging steps. - f.
 Quality metrics, quality flags, and the final quality flag will be produced for two- and thirty-minute averages according to AD [07].